gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

     #.
 Modify the code to create the images of a "w" with brightness of 9, 1 and 4.
     #.
 Modify the code to create the addition of the images "m" at brightness 6 and "w" at brightness 3.
     #.
-Using the pulsing code above as a starting point, add extra code so that it is possible to set use the number of pulses per second to calcualte the sleeptime.
+Using the pulsing code above as a starting point, add extra code so that it is possible to set the number of pulses per second and use that to calculate the sleeptime.

     .. dropdown::
             :icon: codescan